 INKA Paletten GmbH is the largest European manufacturer of disposable pallets made in a similar way like particle board (processed wood according to ISPM15).

-The first INKA pallet was made in 1971 in Siegertsbrunn just outside Munich.
+The first INKA presswood pallet was made in 1971 in Siegertsbrunn just outside Munich.
 The registered office of the company is still located there today.
-In the meantime, INKA has two manufacturing locations in Europe and two in the USA.
+In the meantime, INKA has 3 manufacturing locations in Europe and the USA.

 Distribution is carried out via an area-wide distribution network with over 160 sales outlets in Europe and numerous other countries worldwide.

 INKA pallets are manufactured according to a guaranteed pest-free process.
 Therefore, INKAs are preeminently suitable for worldwide exportation as a universal cargo carrier.
 Potential quarantine regulations of various countries (such as ISPM15 / NIMF 15) need not be taken into consideration when using INKA pallets.

 Inka compressed wood pallets are produced at 3 manufacturing sites